chatkn/Foodvisor/README.md

 ## Getting Started

-In each folder, you will find a README file that give more details and instructions about the projects.
+To know more about the FoodDatabase project, [Here](https://github.com/chatkn/Foodvisor-Submission_tests/tree/master/FoodDatabase)!
 See you there!